hashkat/hashkat/docs/tutorial01.md

 <iframe width="420" height="315" src="https://www.youtube.com/embed/k4ULWpnRq8s" frameborder="0" allowfullscreen></iframe>
 </p>

 You can also use this data you collected to visualize your simulated network.
-Using [Gephi](http://gephi.github.io/), open the graph file *network.gexf* found in the output directory of your simulation.
+Using ['Gephi'](http://gephi.github.io/), open the graph file *network.gexf* found in the **output** directory of your simulation.
 Press 'OK' for the 'Import report' window that pops up, and you will now see a rough outline of your network.
 Under the 'Partition' subheading on the left side of the page, press the refresh symbol, and choose the partition parameter 'Label' and click 'Apply'.
 You are now free to choose a layout for this network directly below the 'Apply' button you just pushed, and can run it for a few seconds.
 The following visualization